fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The mosque was built by Muhammad in 622 CE (1 AH) after his arrival in Medina.
 Riding a camel called Qaswa, he arrived at the place where this mosque was built, which was being used as a burial ground.
 Refusing to accept the land as a gift from the two orphans, Sahl and Suhayl, who owned the land, he bought the land which was paid for by Abu Ayyub al-Ansari and it took seven months to complete the construction of the mosque.
 It measured 30.5 m × 35.62 m (100.1 ft × 116.9 ft).
 The roof which was supported by palm trunks was made of beaten clay and palm leaves.
 It was at a height of 3.60 m (11.8 ft).
 The three doors of the mosque were the "Gate of Mercy" (باب الرحمة Bab ar-Rahmah) to the south, "Gate of Gabriel" (باب جبريل Bab Jibril) to the west and "Gate of Women" (باب النساء Bab Nisa) to the east.
 At this time point in the history of the Mosque, the qiblah wall was facing north to Jerusalem, and al-Suffah was along the northern wall.

-As there was no definite arrangement for calling people to prayer, Bilal ibn Ribah was appointed to call people in a loud voice at each prayer time, a system later replaced by Adhan believed to be informed to Abdullah ibn Zayd in his dream, and liked and introduced by Muhammad.
+As there was no definite arrangement for calling people to prayer, Bilal ibn Ribah was appointed to call people in a loud voice at each prayer time, a system later replaced by Adhan believed to be informed to Abdullah ibn Zayd in his dream, and liked and introduced by Muhammadﷺ  .

 Bilal who was tortured by Meccans, who was dragged in chains along the streets of Mecca and who kept saying "Ahadun Ahad" (Allah the One) because he didnot know anything else about Islam.
 He was the first to say athan and the first muathin in the an-Nabawi mosque.
-Prophet Muhammad  ﷺ    assigned him to say adhan in the first mosque in Medina because he had a loud and beautiful voice.
+Prophet Muhammadﷺ   assigned him to say adhan in the first mosque in Medina because he had a loud and beautiful voice.

 </details>

 <details>